rodaan/rodaan.github.io/_posts/2016-10-24-Installing-NodeJS-and-NPM-on-AWS.markdown

 So to save future Rodaan from wasting time again, I decided to make this post to highlight the steps to installing node on EC2:

+* Install any updates to the EC2 instance:
+{% highlight bash %}
+sudo yum update
+{% endhighlight %}

 And there you have it!
 You've successfully installed node and npm!
 I hope this helps!
 If you have any questions feel free to email me!
 My next post will likely be one about permissions on Linux machines since I find myself dealing with them so often so keep a lookout for that!